Qatar 2022: Bad news for Senegal as the African champions suffer a World Cup blow

 Recommended articles

-Mane was initially in Senegal's 26-man squad for the Mundial, but his participation was put in doubt after picking up an injury in Bayern Munich's final league game just before the tournament started.
+Mane was initially in Senegal's 26-man squad for the Mundial, but his participation was put in doubt after picking up an injury in Bayern Munich's penultimate league game just before the tournament started.

 More from category